romain-grecourt/helidon-docs/src/se/metrics/metrics.md

 ## Accessing the Underlying Implementation: `unwrap`

-The neutral Helidon metrics API is an abstraction of common metrics behavior independent from any given implementation.
+The neutral Helidon metrics API is an abstraction of common metrics behavior independent of any given implementation.
 As such, we intentionally excluded some implementation-specific behavior from the API.